About Chilnualna Falls

 Then, we drove east through the quiet hamlet of Wawona until we eventually reached the parking area at the end of the village after 1.7 miles.

 After parking our car, we had to walk back towards the Chilnualna Falls Road then head east for a few steps until we found the actual trailhead.

-As far getting to Wawona from Los Angeles, we’d drive north on a combination of the I-5 and Hwy 99 to Fresno.
 Then, we’d hop on the Hwy 41 and take it for about 66 miles (90 minutes drive) to the small hamlet of Wawona within the park.

 Related Top 10 Lists

 Featured Images and Nearby Attractions

 Visitor Comments:Got something you'd like to share or say to keep the conversation going?
 Feel free to leave a comment below...

 No users have replied to the content on this page

 Visitor Reviews of this Waterfall:If you have a waterfall story or write-up that you'd like to share, feel free to click the button below and fill out the form...